ksu-is/Blackjack21/README.md

 This is a project for Application Develepment by Quy Trinh

 # How to use
-Simply open the file by clonning, forking etc to get access to code Run in terminal and have fun.
+Simply open the file by clonning or forking etc to get access to code Run the code in the terminal and have fun.

 # Goal of Blackjack
 The goal of the game is to get a hand value as close to 21 as possible without exceeding it, while also beating the dealer’s hand.